 If you're concerned about the condition of your skin, chances are you may not be drinking enough water.
 Here are all the ways it can aid the skin:

 I constantly suffer from super dry, chapped lips, and there are suggestions that this could be down to a lack of water intake.
 The NHS forum explains that

 dry mouth can lead to dry lips, which can be improved by upping your fluid intake.
-While lip balm is a great short-term fix, ensuring you are not dehydrated can serve as a more permanent solution. problem skin of the face. acne on the face. pores on the face
+While lip balm is a great short-term fix, ensuring you are not dehydrated can serve as a more permanent solution.
+2 Dehydrated skin be gone problem skin of the face. acne on the face. pores on the face

 There is a difference between dry and dehydrated skin; while dry is a skin type, dehydrated is a condition, meaning even oily skin can be dehydrated.
 While slathering the skin with hard-hitting moisturisers is essential in restoring the skin's hydration levels, this will only take you so far.
 Skin that is dehydrated needs water, says Ross C. Radusky, a board-certified dermatologist at SoHo Skin & Laser Dermatology.
 He told